lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 Amazon S3 is one of the main products on AWS.
 It can be used for many purposes:

-- Backup, storage, archiving, and disaster recovery
+- Backup, storage, archiving, and disaster recovery.
-- Extensible to hybrid cloud storage (a mix of on-premises, while scaling into the cloud)
+- Extensible to hybrid cloud storage (a mix of on-premises, while scaling into the cloud).
-- Application & media hosting
+- Application & media hosting.
-- Data “lakes” & big data analytics
+- Data “lakes” & big data analytics.
-- Software delivery
+- Software delivery.
-- Static website hosting
+- Static website hosting.

 ### Terminology